CHORAL MUSIC

 BEATLES MOTETS

-The result is a pan-stylistic reflection and potentiation of the original Beatles' melodies through liberal reharmonizations, motivic fragmentation and totally new episodic material.
-In fact, were the text not sung, the original melodies of some of these motets would not be readily recognizable.
+His Early Music training (prima pratica), Baroque, Romantic classical repertoire and Jazz is a pan-stylistic reflection and potentiation of the original Beatles' melodies through liberal reharmonizations, motivic fragmentation and totally new episodic material.
+In fact, were the lyrics not sung, the original melodies of some of these motets would not be readily recognizable.
 The pieces range from four to six independent parts: SATB and ATTB to SATTB and SATTBarB.

-The most ambitious of the Beatles Motets is the three-movement work "Cantata: Please Please Me" which is clearly a tribute to Bach and his highly contrapuntal choral cantata writing.
-This live performance is by the acclaimed Cerddorion Vocal Ensemble under the direction of Dr. James John, with whom Boukas has also collaborated in his Brazilian Choral Works (see above) performed by the Queens College Vocal Ensemble during the university's "Year of Brazil" celebration.
+The most ambitious of the Beatles Motets is the three-movement work “Cantata: Please Please Me” (15 minutes in duration)- a tribute to Bach's contrapuntal opening choruses from the cantatas.
+This live performance is by the acclaimed Cerddorion Vocal Ensemble under the direction of James John (who has also collaborated in the Brazilian Choral Works.
+The Finale (movement #3) is featured in the audio player.
+The first two movements appear at the end of the audio player.

-Following Cantata Please Please Me are two Beatles Motets multitracked in the studio by Boukas:
+Framing the Cantata are two Beatles Motets, all voices studio multitracked by Boukas:

-She's Leaving Home and And I Love Her.
+She's Leaving Home (AATB) and And I Love Her (ATTTB)

-Choral conductor inquiries are welcome for both Brazilian Choral Works and Beatles Motets.
+Choral conductor inquiries are welcome regarding Brazilian Choral Works and thed Beatles Motets.

 ________________